Xuanniee/SC3020-ProjectTwo/readme.md

 To start the containers, run `docker compose start`, or start manually from the docker dashboard.
 To stop, run `docker compose stop`, or stop manually from the dashboard.

+Once the container is running, the database can be initialised by running database.py.

+Alternatively, the Database class can be imported to whicher script it is needed in, and created a Database object will initialise the DB as well.

+If it is the first time initialising the DB, the process may take up to 5 minutes due to the large size of the data files.

 ### Dev Env Setup

 #### List Python versions installed in your system